Class teachers: Mrs Dale and Mrs Blair

 This term our literacy work will focus on the topic of Growing.
 We will be exploring the stories of The Very Hungry Caterpillar, Jack and the Beanstalk and The Tiny Seed .
 The children will continue to apply what they are learning in letters and sounds in order to segment words for writing whole sentences, as well as using finger spaces, capital letters and full stops.
 Through independent writing opportunities and guided writing the children will be:

 - Exploring non-fiction writing

 Letters and Sounds

-Maths is taught every day except Friday.
-Every week we will have a different focus all of which builds on problem solving, reasoning and numeracy skills.
+Maths is taught four days a week.
+Each week our maths focus builds on problem solving, reasoning and numeracy skills.
 Whilst the children are learning independently there are other opportunities outside of mathematics lessons where they can develop their skills and understanding.
-This term we will focus on:
+This term, during our maths sessions, we will be:

 Understanding the World

 This term our topic is Growing.
 Various science activities are available for the children to explore during their self-initiated learning times, as well as weekly science sessions when the children will work in groups to carry out their activities.
 There will also be sessions relating to geography.
 The children will be:

 - Developing skills in scientific predictions

 - Growing a variety of plants from seed